OpenNebula/docs/source/management_and_operations/host_cluster_management/hosts.rst

     $ onehost forceupdate 0

-Also, the ``flush`` command will migrate all the active VMs in the specified Host to another server with enough capacity.
+The ``flush`` command will migrate all the active VMs in the specified Host to another server with enough capacity.
 At the same time, the specified Host will be disabled, so no more Virtual Machines are deployed in it.
 This command is useful to clean a Host of active VMs.
 The migration process can be done by a ``resched`` action or by a recover ``delete-recreate`` action; it can be configured in ``/etc/one/cli/onehost.yaml`` by setting the field ``default_actions\flush`` to ``delete-recreate`` or to ``resched``.
 Here is an example:

 .. prompt:: bash $ auto